Clean and fresh water is important. It is also important to have warm water when you need it.

 Using Water Heaters For In-Floor Radiant Heating Systems

 We have seen multiple failures with tankless systems being used as in-floor radiant heating systems.

-They were not designed to do this very well and in most cases.
+They were not designed to do this.

 As a solution, we’ve been replacing non-functioning units with Navien combi boiler systems.
 These tankless systems are the perfect solution for both domestic hot water needs and radiant in-floor heating.